joaosds/nematic-learning/README.md

 3060 Mobile / Max-Q, 16 GB of RAM.
 • Computer B: (CPU) Intel i5-7200U (4) @ 2500GHz, (GPU) Intel HD Graphics 620, 12GB of RAM.
 ```
-For instance, training the model we show the loss curve of in Supplementary Fig. under the same conditions takes around 2, 6, and 9 hours on the cluster, computers A and B with the adoption of the EarlyStoppping module from [keras-tensorflow](https://github.com/keras-team/keras) with a patience parameter of ~50.
+For instance, training the model we show the loss curve of in Supplementary Fig. 5a takes around 2, 6, and 9 hours on the cluster, computers A and B with the adoption of the EarlyStoppping module from [keras-tensorflow](https://github.com/keras-team/keras) with a patience parameter of ~50 and 2000 epochs.

 - Time for creating datasets: The typical computational bottleneck we found lies in generating the datasets since the continuum model diagonalization for moir ́e systems can be computationally demanding.
-Producing 1000 samples with both $$\mathcal{D}_{r}(\omega)$$ and $$\mathcal{D}_{\omega}(r)$$ channels can take around 12 hours in a setup similar to computer B. Consequently, creating any dataset with 12000 samples from the main sections could take up to one week.
+Producing 1000 samples with both $\mathcal{D}(\omega)$ and $\mathcal{D}(\bf{r})$ channels can take around 12 hours in a setup similar to computer B. Consequently, creating any dataset with 12000 samples from the main sections could take up to one week.
 In a parallelized environment such as the set of clusters from UIBK, we could generate these datasets reliably in around 13 hours.

 ## License